 At around 11:00 a.m. on February 22, the body of Hiroko Toriumi, 80, was found collapsed inside her residence by a relative.

-According to police, the body did not have any external injuries.
-However, Toriumi was found to have vomited blood.
+According to police, Toriumi’s body did not have any external injuries.
+However, she was found to have vomited blood.
 The results of an autopsy revealed the cause of death to be suffocation due to pressure applied around the neck.